 Colour

 Black, tarry poos are also a cause for concern.
-This is likely caused by digested blood from higher up the digestive tract – like from your dog’s stomach or small intestine.
+This is likely caused by digested blood from higher up the digestive tract – for example, your dog’s stomach or small intestine.

 Consistency

-The texture of your dog’s poo should always be well formed rather than sloppy.
-But they also shouldn’t be too dry or hard.
-Watery stools indicate diarrhoea.
-And hard poos suggest constipation.
+The texture of your dog’s poo should be well-formed rather than sloppy.
+But it also shouldn’t be too dry or hard.

 Frequency

-More regular poos can be the sign of an irritated stomach or an intolerance.
-Less frequent poos are the biggest sign of constipation.
+Increased frequency in poos can be a sign of an irritated stomach or an intolerance.
+Less frequent poos can be a sign of overly firm or dry stools.
 Watch out for any straining, too.

 What causes digestive issues in dogs?